tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 or intuitively, the lightbulb fails to turn off for the first $t-1$ seconds with probability $q = 1-p$ each second (independently) then successfully takes the probability $p$ that turns it off at the last second.

-Oh, note on notation: $T_i$ is what we called a geometric random variable.
+Oh, note on notation: $T_i$ is what we call a geometric random variable.

 Perhaps, it might be easier to think of this in terms of the [cumulative distribution function (CDF)](https://en.wikipedia.org/wiki/Cumulative_distribution_function), the probability that the lightbulb dies within the first $t$ second: